mephas/datasets/README.md

 # example_data
-new folder to store example data for mephas
+This folder includes the example data for MEPHAS